 Proxies are used alongside in-house built web scrapers to help mimic human behavior, thereby preventing IP blocking, as well as providing access to geo-restricted sites containing ads, keywords, and other SEO-related data.
 Importantly, by imitating human behavior, proxies effectively prevent CAPTCHAs, meaning that the process of gathering search ad intelligence proceeds smoothly.
 Selecting the right proxies for the task may require some knowledge of how different types of proxies operate.
 You can read our article on the differences between datacenter vs residential proxies to find out more.

 Due to the complexity of the most popular search engines, internal web scraping tools face challenges to deliver quality results.
 In this case, companies that specialize in offering ad intelligence choose another approach: outsource reliable web scraping tools to facilitate the data gathering process.
 Usually, reliable data gathering tools ensure that the data collected is structured and, therefore, ready to use.
 Also, such tools are suitable for large-scale data gathering of information related to ads and search results.
 For example, Scraper APIs are a set of website crawler tools built to collect public web data from complex e-commerce websites and search engines.
 An in-built proxy rotator feature that rotates IP addresses, preventing detection and promoting anonymity.
-Notably, SERP Scraper API is used to extract search engine ad intelligence.
+Notably, SERP Scraper API is used to extract search engine marketing intelligence.

 Collecting public data on ads or search results, or any other form of information from websites can be challenging, for one, because of the sheer volume.
 Factors such as anti-bot techniques and regularly changing structure and layouts compound the challenges.